runelangseid/hassio-futurehome2mqtt/README.md

 * Scene control.
 Exposed as sensor.
 Tested with Fibaro button, and Namron 4 channel (K8)
 * Modus: home, away, sleep and vacation (`sensor.modus`, read only)

-Everything execpt dimmers work without the need of the brigde functionality provided by this addon once they are auto discovered.
-These devices can talk to HA directly over MQTT while dimmers needs to be bridged via custom topics for now.

 # Configuration and installation

 ### 1. Home Assistant configuration

-Home Assistant must use the MQTT broker on the Futurehome Smart hub.
+Home Assistant must use the MQTT broker provided by the Futurehome Smart hub.

 configuration.yaml
 ```